Answered By: Mary Ann Cullen Last Updated: Aug 12, 2021 Views: 3063

 - Click on the database to access that database, then you can search in that database.

-- Each database functions a little differently, so look for information about different databases on our Tutorials page or Ask a Librarian for help.
+- Each database functions a little differently, so look for help information in the database (often a question mark icon), see if there's a tutorial on our Tutorials page, or Ask a Librarian for help.

-Databases A-Z allows you to see all the databases and recommended websites available at GSU.
-Use Databases A-Z when you know the specific name of the database you want to use.
-Search for the database in the all databases list, by clicking on the first letter of the database, or entering the name or subject of the database in the search box (not the Discover search box).
+Databases by Name A-Z allows you to go to a specific database when you know the name of the database you want to use.
+Click on the first letter of the database, then scroll through the list to find the database.
+If you want to search for the database, go to the list of All databases and enter the name or subject of the database in the search box (not the Discover search box).

-Journals A-Z also has a Find a Cited Article option that allows you to enter more details about a specific article, then will help you find that article.
+If you have a citation for a specific article, Journals A-Z also has a Citation Linker that allows you to enter more details about the article, such as the title, author(s), and journal, then will help you find that article.